Tunnel Condition Monitoring

 A way out of manual inspection

 Modern transport infrastructure would be inconceivable without tunnels.
-In Germany, there are more than 400 road, rail and underground tunnels requiring regular maintenance.
+In Germany, there are hundreds of road, rail and underground tunnels requiring regular maintenance.
 Many of these tunnels have been in operation for decades, so regular maintenance and repair are becoming increasingly important in order to avoid safety risks and consequential damage.
-Today, an inspection is performed manually in a slow, costly and unobjective process – the degree of digitization is low.
-In the near future, however, Building Information Modeling (BIM) will also become standard in tunnel construction.
-This will require the complete digitization of building surveying.
+Today, inspections are largely performed manually in a slow, costly and unobjective process, while the degree of digitization is low.
+The inspections are lengthy, expensive and do not provide any objective condition data.
+In the near future, however, Building Information Modeling (BIM) will also become the standard in tunneling requiring complete digitalization of the building information.
 Fraunhofer IPM develops technical measurement solutions for a cost- and time-efficient inspection process during regular operation.